timeonator/tonzy-python-example/README.md

 ### create a Tozny account
 (Refer to Tozny docs)
 ### Initialize A Game
-Describe how to run scripts to initialize game participantes, and setup sharing between the Tonzy clients.
+Describe how to run scripts to initialize game participantes, and setup sharing between the Tozny clients.

 ## Running The API
 I use a bash shell and start the app api with the following: